 Transportation of Infectious Samples

-Intelsius can provide a range of products designed for the safe and compliant transportation of infectious samples.
-The first question to answer is what classification the infectious sample being transported falls into.
+Intelsius can provide a range of products designed for infectious samples’ safe and compliant transportation.
+The first question is what classification the infectious sample being transported falls into.

-These Category A substances are then further assigned to a specific UN number of either UN2814, for infectious substances meeting the criteria defined above and affecting both humans and animals or UN2900, for infectious substances meeting the criteria defined above and affecting animals only.
+These Category A substances are then further assigned to a specific UN number of either UN2814, for infectious substances meeting the criteria defined above and affecting both humans and animals, or UN2900, for infectious substances meeting the criteria defined above and acting animals only.

 Category B substances are defined in IATA DGR’s as “An infectious substance which does not meet the criteria for inclusion in Category A. Infectious substances in Category B must be assigned to UN3373.

-Intelsius PathoPak and PathoShield brands include subsections of products designed for the compliant transportation of both Category A and Category B UN3373 substances.
-The packaging is required to undergo significant testing including pressure and drop tests.
-The solutions are also supplied with pre-printed UN markings, high absorbency materials and a 95kPA secondary containers to adhere to further transport regulations.
+Intelsius PathoPak and PathoShield brands include subsections of products designed for the compliant transportation of Category A and Category B UN3373 substances.
+The packaging must undergo significant testing, including pressure and drop tests.
+The solutions are also supplied with pre-printed UN markings, high absorbency materials, and 95kPA secondary containers to adhere to further transport regulations.

-For more information about transporting infectious samples and for information on which packaging solution is the best suited to transport your payload please contact a member of the Intelsius customer services team.
+For more information about transporting infectious samples and for details on which packaging solution is the best suited to transport your payload, please contact a member of the Intelsius customer services team.

 Alternatively, consult the latest IATA regulations to learn more about the transportation and classification of infectious samples and specimens.

-Labelling shipments correctly is pivotal in achieving compliance when transporting temperature-controlled or infectious specimens.
-The correct labelling will also maintain the safety of those transporting the shipment and provide guidance when deciding on the correct delivery methods for a packaging solution.
+Labeling shipments correctly is pivotal in compliance when transporting temperature-controlled or infectious specimens.
+The correct labeling will also maintain the safety of those transporting the shipment and guide when deciding on the correct delivery methods for a packaging solution.